jameszhang-a/even-prettier-vscode/README.md

 CMD + Shift + P -> Format Document
 ```

-If you are using the Prettier output option, it is recommanded to use the [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer) extension to get some syntactic coloring in the logs.
+If you are using the Prettier output option, it is recommended to use the [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer) extension to get some syntactic coloring in the logs.

 <div align="center">
 <img src="https://github.com/remimarsal/prettier-now-vscode/raw/master/output.png" alt="Visual" height="320" />
 </div>

-*<small>In order to run Prettier on your file, make sure VSCode recognises it as a filetype supported by Prettier Now.
+*<small>In order to run Prettier on your file, make sure VSCode recognizes it as a filetype supported by Even Prettier.
 The filetype currently recognized is shown in the status bar. (e.g: JavaScript for .js files, Sass for .scss files, etc...).
-If for some reasons Prettier isn't applied on some filetype and you think it should, please let me know and report it [here](https://github.com/remimarsal/prettier-now-vscode/issues) !</small>*
+If for some reasons Prettier isn't applied on some filetype and you think it should, please let me know and report it [here](https://github.com/jameszhang-a/even-prettier-vscode/issues) !</small>*

 --------------------------------------------------------------------------------